babel/website/README.md

 ### Contributing to the website

-To keep documentation in sync across all of Babel's packages and plugins, the documentation for the plugins and presets is sourced directly from the README files located inside their respective repositories ([Babel's packages](https://github.com/babel/babel/tree/master/packages), [babel-minify's packages](https://github.com/babel/minify/tree/master/packages), ...).
+To keep documentation in sync across all of Babel's packages and plugins, the documentation for the plugins and presets is are now directly located in this repo and now the READMEs are [auto generated](https://github.com/babel/babel/blob/master/scripts/generators/readmes.js) and point to this documentation.

-These documents are automatically downloaded into `docs` via [scripts/download-readmes.js](/scripts/download-readmes.js).

 #### Looking for support?